-- 1. If a delta secondary/grounded-wye primary connection is used, the (59N) relay will be connected into the secondary of a set of three-phase VTs, which will be connected grounded-wye primary, with the secondary connected delta with one corner of the delta left open.
-The (59N) relay will be connected across this open-corner. - 2.
-If an ungrounded-wye secondary/delta primary connection is used, the (59N) relay will be connected into the secondary of a single VT that will be connected from the ungrounded-wye neutral of the isolation transformer to ground. - 3.
-If a grounded wye grounded wye transformer connection is used, a time overcurrent relay must be connected into a CT located on the Utility side isolation transformer neutral connection.
+- 1. If a grounded-wye grounded-wye transformer connection is used, a time overcurrent relay must be connected into a CT located on the Utility side isolation transformer neutral connection. - 2.
+If a delta secondary/grounded-wye primary connection is used, a (59N) ground overvoltage relay will be connected into the secondary of a set of three-phase VTs, which will be connected grounded-wye primary, with the secondary connected delta with one corner of the delta left open.
+The (59N) relay will be connected across this open-corner. - 3.
+If an ungrounded-wye secondary/delta primary connection is used, a (59N) ground overvoltage relay will be connected into the secondary of a single VT, which will be connected from the ungrounded-wye neutral of the isolation transformer to ground.